JustinD-HNL/bkgui/DEPLOYMENT.md

 - Google Cloud project with billing enabled
 - Basic familiarity with command line tools

+## New: Integrated MCP Server

+This deployment now includes a built-in MCP (Model Context Protocol) server that runs alongside the application.
+This provides:

+- **No external dependencies**: MCP server is bundled and deployed with the app
+- **Enhanced security**: MCP server is only accessible internally by the application
+- **Automatic configuration**: MCP server is pre-configured to work with the app
+- **API token management**: Configure your Buildkite API token through the app interface

 ## Quick Deployment

 The fastest way to deploy is using the included script: